Overview

 What are Urticaria and Angioedema?

-Urticaria, also known as "hives", occurs due to fluid leaking out from blood vessels in the skin.
-This causes swelling on the surface of the skin.
+Urticaria, also known as "hives", develops when the swelling occurs on the surface of the skin.

 Angioedema occurs when swelling develops in the deeper layers of the skin.
-Swelling can happen around the eyes, on the lips and tongue, and even internally in the windpipe.
+The swelling can happen around the eyes, on the lips and tongue, and even internally in the windpipe.
 This may last for about 48 to 72 hours.

 Urticaria and angioedema commonly occur together but may also occur separately.